 MAY!?

+There are great things that happen in May (Student of the Day starts!) but I'm not quite ready for it.
+As it turns out, I better GET ready.
+Whew.
+It has been a crazy month.
+April has FLOWN by and it was fantastic.
 Group A has traveled through most of the U.S. (we will hit the west coast in a few weeks) and have jumped into our Watery Earth unit by spending a day with WATER in it's many forms.
 Our field trip on Thursday was OUTSTANDING.
 It rained, in one form or another for most of our day...but it didn't stop any of us from learning a TON and having a ball.
 They took their Watery Earth notebooks with them - writing in our portable yellow classroom - and taking notes about things we saw, learned, investigated and experienced.
 Dave Szczygiel is an Ann Arbor treasure.
 He couldn't be any more perfect for his job as an environmental teacher for the Ann Arbor Public Schools.
 He knows everything.
 It's totally true.
 After 15 years of working with him (and going to camp as a kid with his sister) I am constantly amazed by his depth of knowledge and love of all that is outdoors.
 What did we do?
 Ohhhhhhh so much!

 • Portage/Base Lakes Sewage Treatment Plant